Ngozikah/Restaurant-Rating/README.md

 11 have kids,
 3 are dependent (living with parents).
 ### Occupation:
-o	113 are students,
+113 are students,
-o	16 are employed,
+16 are employed,
-o	2 are unemployed.
+2 are unemployed.
 ### Budget:
-o	91 have a medium budget,
+91 have a medium budget,
-o	35 have a low budget,
+35 have a low budget,
-o	5 have a high budget.
+5 have a high budget.

-Potential Biases and Observations
+***Potential Biases and Observations***
 •	Age Distribution: The presence of consumers across different age groups provides a diverse view, but specific data on age distribution would further clarify representativeness.
 •	Location Bias: Given all consumers are from Mexico, and predominantly from San Luis Potosi, there's a geographic concentration that might limit the generalizability of findings to other regions or countries.
 •	Marital Status and Children: The dataset is heavily skewed towards single individuals without children, which could impact preferences particularly relevant to family-friendly amenities or children's menus